MEDDICC vs Other Qualification Frameworks like BANT

 Once a deal passes through the criteria set out by these frameworks the deal is going to be off the rails in terms of qualifying the following key elements:

-- Metrics – What are the Metrics in which the decision-making committee is going to use to evaluate your solution’s value?
+What are the Metrics which the decision-making committee is going to use to evaluate your solution’s value?
 Do we have them?
 Are they strong enough?

-- Decision Criteria – What is the Criteria in which the customer is basing their decision?
+What are the Criteria on which the customer is basing their decision?
 How do you score against it?
 Should you be in this deal?

-- Decision Process – The big one that is missing along with the Paper Process, what are the stages ahead, and how can you set yourself up to accelerate through the process?
+The big one that is missing along with the Paper Process, is what are the stages ahead, and how can you set yourself up to accelerate through the process?
 This is much more than just a timeline of events; it involves stakeholders, third parties, dependencies, and more.